SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ### `solution-path`

-**Optional**.
+**Required**.
 The path to the .sln file of the solution.
 At present, only DataMiner Automation Script solutions are supported.
-E.g. `'./Example/Script.sln'`.
+E.g. `'./Example/AutomationScript.sln'`.
 Required for stages `'Upload'` and `'All'`.

 ### `artifact-name`